A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorems , and Proposition : Characters and BGG resolutions, by Weyl semigroups

 \subsection{Concluding remarks and questions}

-Looking back -- in the course of this paper, we have uncovered a host of objects and properties: (a)~The higher order Verma modules $\mathbb{M}(\lambda, \mathcal{H})$ -- whose weights-sets have closed-form expressions and Minkowski sum decompositions, and comprise the weights of all highest weight $\mathfrak{g}$-modules -- and moreover, these modules themselves comprise all highest weight $\mathfrak{sl}_2^{\oplus n}$-modules. (b)~BGG resolutions and $W_\mathcal{H}$-invariant characters of these modules. (c)~$k$th order upper- and lower-approximations of all highest weight modules. (d)~The $k$th order integrability of highest weight modules, leading to iteratively stratifying the quotients of each $M(\lambda)$, each time into intervals. (e)~Category $\mathcal{O}^\mathcal{H}$, with enough projectives and BGG-type reciprocity.
+Looking back -- in the course of this paper, we have uncovered a host of objects and properties: (a)~The higher order Verma modules $\mathbb{M}(\lambda, \mathcal{H})$ -- whose weight-sets have closed-form expressions and Minkowski sum decompositions, and comprise the weights of all highest weight $\mathfrak{g}$-modules -- and moreover, these modules themselves comprise all highest weight $\mathfrak{sl}_2^{\oplus n}$-modules. (b)~BGG resolutions and $W_\mathcal{H}$-invariant characters of these modules. (c)~$k$th order upper- and lower-approximations of all highest weight modules. (d)~The $k$th order integrability of highest weight modules, leading to iteratively stratifying the quotients of each $M(\lambda)$, each time into intervals. (e)~Category $\mathcal{O}^\mathcal{H}$, with enough projectives and BGG-type reciprocity.

 All of these are natural extensions of their zeroth and first order versions in the literature -- $M(\lambda), M(\lambda, J)$; their characters and resolutions; $\mathcal{O}, \mathcal{O}^{\mathfrak{p}_J}$ -- i.e., they ``occur in nature'', and are not ``artificial'' constructs.
 Yet, surprisingly, to our knowledge they were unexplored to date.
-The present paper provides information on the above objects/properties to varying degrees of completeness -- from Theorem~\ref{T1} to Theorem~\ref{T5}.
-We end with a few questions that are natural to explore going ahead, given the above results.
+The present paper provides information on the above objects/properties to varying degrees of completeness -- from Theorem~\ref{T1} to Proposition \ref{Prop A3 second order holes character}.
+We end this paper {now with listing five of our weight formulas at one place below} and a few questions that are natural to explore going ahead, given the above results. { \begin{theorem} Fix any Kac--Moody $\mathfrak{g}$, $\lambda\in \mathfrak{h}^*$, and highest weight $\mathfrak{g}$-module $M(\lambda)\twoheadrightarrow V\neq 0$ with hole-set $\mathcal{H}_V$.